 - Web isolation

 Use of integration benefits the overall security stance of the organization by either utilizing additional solutions as assets to perform further inspections outside the scope of the gateway, or by using the gateway as a notification point to detection and prevention solutions that can update rules, perform better blocking of access to malicious sites, code, and content.

-To protect today’s emerging network architectures taking advantage of SD-WAN, mobility, and cloud, AT&T offers Global Security Gateway, a managed security service based on cloud-native secure web gateway technology.
-AT&T Global Security Gateway features a complete, modern web security stack and, as a cloud-native service, can help protect users virtually anywhere - whether they are in the office, at home, or on the road.
-For more information about the product, visit the Global Security Gateway main page.
+To protect today’s emerging network architectures taking advantage of SD-WAN, mobility, and cloud, AT&T offers Secure Web Gateway, a managed security service based on cloud-native technology.
+AT&T Secure Web Gateway features a complete, modern web security stack and, as a cloud-native service, can help protect users virtually anywhere - whether they are in the office, at home, or on the road.
+For more information about the product, visit the Secure Web Gateway main page.